 - 1. Begin by warmly welcoming everyone making introductions. - 2.
-The leader of the meeting describes the outline of the meeting and how it has been prepared. - 3.
-Caregiver/s or the worker, as agreed, describe the reasons for the meeting and areas of action - 4.
-'Discussion among caregivers and invited participants - a) Clarifying questions and points of view - b) Ideas on how to proceed on each item - c) Turn the ideas into concrete actions that family members agree on - 5.
-Write a memorandum^{} stating the courses of action.
+The leader of the meeting describes the outline of the meeting and how it has been prepared.
+Caregiver/s or the worker, as agreed, describe the reasons for the meeting and areas of action, i.e., the strengths and vulnerabilities - 3.
+Discussion among caregivers and invited participants - a) Clarifying questions and points of view - b) Ideas on how to proceed on each item - c) Turn the ideas into concrete actions that family members agree on - 4.
+Write a memorandum stating the courses of action.
 Use a flip chart or project it on a wall. - a) Service workers are usually at the top of the list, followed by the family's social network and the family.
 This way, the family can plan their own actions based on the overall effort.
-If called for, the order can be changed. - b) All participants are given a copy of the memorandum at the end of the meeting, if family members agree. - 6.
-Set up the follow-up meeting and agree on who will be there.
+If called for, the order can be changed. - b) All participants are given a copy of the memorandum at the end of the meeting, if family members agree.

+5. Set up the follow-up meeting and agree on who will be there.

-Ending Network Meeting
+6. Ending Network Meeting

-How was this meeting for the participants, especially family members?
+How was this meeting for the participants?

 To family members: Did you feel that you were understood?
-Do you think you received the help you needed?
+Do you think you received the support you needed?